private-attribution/draft/README.md

 ### Generating TLS certs with Let's Encrypt

 You will need a domain name and TLS certificates for the sidecar to properly run over HTTPS.
 The following instructions assume your domain is `example.com`, please replace with the domain you'd like to use.
 You will need to create two subdomains, `sidecar.example.com` and `helper.example.com`.
-(Note, you could also use a subdomain as your base domain, e.g., `test.example.com` with two sub-domains of that: `sidecar.test.example.com` and `helper.test.example.com`.)
+(Note, you could also use a subdomain as your base domain, e.g., `test.example.com` with two subdomains of that: `sidecar.test.example.com` and `helper.test.example.com`.)

 1. Set up DNS records for `sidecar.example.com` and `helper.example.com` pointing to a server you control.
 2. Make sure you've installed the requirements above, and are using the virtual environment.